VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_image_data_analysis/heatmap/README.md

-# 3D Ovary Imaging Analysis – Heatmap Pipeline
+# 3D Ovarian Image Analysis – Heatmap Pipeline

 ## Overview and purpose
-This R script processes 3D imaging data of WT and miR-187 mutant (MUT) medaka ovaries.
+This R script processes 3D image data of WT and miR-187 mutant (MUT) medaka ovaries.

 It performs the following steps: